kolorahl/kolorahl.github.io/_posts/2014-06-03-how-to:-meetings.markdown

 fact to take into account; that means we can only go with option (A) since the alternative takes too long.

+## Sending Out Invitations

-The only time discussion becomes necessary is when the facts don't decide a clear course of action and therefore require further discussion.
-This means that a number of people should be present: project manager, quality assurance manager, designer, developer.
-This is the minimum, I would say, for a full-sized software development company.
+Now it is time to decide who to invite and what the agenda will be.
+Because a formal business meeting should only be for discussing opinions to reach a decision, there are a few people that should be required for all meetings: project manager, quality assurance manager, designer, developer.
+I would say this is an appropriate list of the minimum required attendees for a full-sized software development company.
 The designer needs to be present to ensure that the options being discussed are compatible with the desired product/feature goal.
 The project manager needs to know how this will affect the project and if